bernedom/bernedom.github.io/_posts/2026-01-27-encryption-at-rest.md

 {% include mermaid-script.html %}

 **As embedded devices store more and more sensitive data, encryption-at-rest becomes a critical requirement.** Especially for devices that are publicly accessible or deployed in untrusted environments, protecting data while the device is powered down is essential.
-Together with [secure boot](https://softwarecraft.ch/secure-boot-yocto/), encryption at rest ensures that data stored on the device remains confidential and tamper-proof, even if the device is physically compromised.
-This article describes how to implement LUKS encryption for embedded Linux devices based on the Raspberry Pi Compute Module 4 using the yocto Project.
+Together with [secure boot](https://softwarecraft.ch/secure-boot-yocto/), **encryption at rest** ensures that data stored on the device remains confidential and tamper-proof, even if the device is physically compromised.
+This article describes how to implement LUKS encryption for embedded Linux devices based on the [Raspberry Pi Compute Module 4](https://www.raspberrypi.com/products/compute-module-4/?variant=raspberry-pi-cm4001000) using the yocto Project.

 ## Encryption at rest in embedded Linux in a nutshell

-On a high level, encryption at rest means that all data stored on the device is encrypted when the device is powered off.
+On a high level, *encryption at rest* means that all data stored on the device is encrypted when the device is powered off.
 This ensures that if an attacker gains physical access to the device, they cannot read the data without the encryption key.
 In practice, this is typically achieved by encrypting the root filesystem and any other sensitive partitions using a strong encryption algorithm such as AES.
-When the device boots up, the encryption key is retrieved from a secure location (e.g., One-Time Programmable memory) and used to unlock the encrypted partitions, allowing the operating system to access the data as needed.
+When the device boots up, the encryption key is retrieved from a secure location (e.g. One-Time Programmable memory (OTP)) and used to unlock the encrypted partitions, allowing the operating system to access the data as needed.
 While this adds some complexity to the boot process and comes with a slight performance overhead for I/O operations, the security benefits far outweigh these drawbacks for most applications.

-In practice for embedded Linux devices, encryption at rest can be implemented using LUKS (Linux Unified Key Setup), which is a widely used disk encryption specification for Linux.
-The tool to manage LUKS encrypted partitions is `cryptsetup` and is well supported in the Linux kernel.
+In practice for embedded Linux devices, encryption at rest can be implemented using [LUKS](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup) (Linux Unified Key Setup), which is a widely used disk encryption specification for Linux.
+The tool to manage LUKS encrypted partitions is [`cryptsetup`](https://gitlab.com/cryptsetup/cryptsetup) and is well supported in the Linux kernel through the [dm-crypt](https://en.wikipedia.org/wiki/Dm-crypt) kernel module.

-The general flow for implementing encryption at rest using LUKS on embedded Linux devices is as follows:

-1. Instead of booting directly into the root filesystem, the bootloader first loads an initramfs image.
-2. The initramfs image contains an init script that invokes `cryptsetup` to unlock the encrypted partitions.
-3. The init script retrieves the encryption key from a secure location, such as One-Time Programmable (OTP) memory, and uses it to unlock the LUKS-encrypted root filesystem.
-4. Once the root filesystem is unlocked, the init script switches to the unlocked root filesystem and continues the normal boot process.
+Let's look at how these steps can be implemented in detail with yocto.

 ## Creating a LUKS-encrypted root filesystem with yocto